grafeas/voucher/server/README.md

 | `attested`  | A boolean, true if an attestation was created for the check.                       |
 | `err`       | Any error message or structure that was thrown during the course of the execution. |

-### POST /diy

-Run a "diy" test on the passed input, skipping all other tests.

-The input and output of this API call is identical to that described in [`POST /all`](#post-all).

-### POST /nobody

-Run a "nobody" test on the passed input, skipping all other tests.

-The input and output of this API call is identical to that described in [`POST /all`](#post-all).

-### POST /snakeoil
+### POST /{test name here}

-Run a "snakeoil" test on the passed input, skipping all other tests.
+Run the test specified in the URL.

+For example, if the API call is `POST /diy`, this will run the DIY test and nothing else.

-The input and output of this API call is identical to that described in [`POST /all`](#post-all).
+The input and output of this API call is identical to that described in [`POST /all`](#post-all), and like that call, authorization may be handled by Basic Authentication.

 ### GET /services/ping

 This call does nothing more than return a 200 Success status code.
 It is used to verify that the service is online.

+No Authorization header is required.